 Cash equivalents and marketable securities have been initially valued at the transaction price and subsequently valued, at the end of each reporting period, utilizing third-party pricing services or other market observable data.
 The pricing services utilize industry standard valuation models, including both income and market based approaches, and observable market inputs to determine value.
-After completing our validation procedures, we did not adjust or override any fair value measurements provided by the pricing services as of June 30, 2017.
+After completing our validation procedures, we did not adjust or override any fair value measurements provided by the pricing services as of September 30, 2017.

-There have been no changes to the valuation methods during the six months ended June 30, 2017.
+There have been no changes to the valuation methods during the nine months ended September 30, 2017.
 We evaluate transfers between levels at the end of each reporting period.
-Due to the lack of an active market, there were \$1.0 million in transfers of assets or liabilities between Level 1 and Level 2 during the six months ended June 30, 2017.
-We have no financial assets or liabilities that were classified as Level 3 at any point during the six months ended June 30, 2017.
+Due to the lack of an active market, there were \$4.0 million in transfers from Level 1 to Level 2 during the nine months ended September 30, 2017; due to the existence of an active market, there were \$10.0 million in transfers of assets from Level 2 to Level 1 during the nine months ended September 30, 2017.
+There were no transfers of financial liabilities between Level 1 and Level 2 during the nine months ended September 30, 2017.
+We have no financial assets or liabilities that were classified as Level 3 at any point during the nine months ended September 30, 2017.